NestedIF-World/NestedIF-World/README.md

 ---

 ### 🚀 About Me
-I am a **Chemical Engineer** by profession and a **Data Enthusiast** by passion.
+I am a **Data Enthusiast** by passion.
 I thrive on turning complex datasets into actionable insights.
 Having transitioned from a core engineering background, I bring a unique perspective on efficiency and optimization to the world of Data Analytics.

 - 🔭 **Current Focus:** Advanced Data Analysis & Visualization
 - 🎯 **Goal:** Transitioning into a full-time Data Analyst role